-Lehigh’s College of Business and Economics offers three undergraduate business degree programs to prepare students for different specializations.
+Lehigh’s College of Business offers three undergraduate business degree programs to prepare students for different specializations.

 But despite their different specializations, all three degrees share the Lehigh difference - a rigorous business core curriculum, options to personalize specialization to leverage students’ strengths, and exposure to courses beyond business to build students’ skills and perspective.